 Work out the total amounts of taxed and untaxed elements of your Australian superannuation income streams.
-You will find the amounts of taxed and untaxed elements on your PAYG payment summary - superannuation income stream.
+Your PAYG payment summary - superannuation income stream shows the taxed and untaxed elements of the taxable component of your benefit.

-Write the total of the taxed element amounts at J item 18 on your short tax return.

-Write the total of the untaxed element amounts at (a) in worksheet 1.
+- Write the total of the taxed element amounts at J item 18 on your short tax return. - Write the total of the untaxed element amounts at (a) in worksheet 1.